HunxByts/GhostTrack/README.md

 # GhostTrack
-Useful tool to track location or mobile number
+Useful tool to track location or mobile number, so this tool can be called osint or also information gathering

 <img src="https://github.com/HunxByts/GhostTrack/blob/main/asset/GhTR.png"/>